Total Knee Replacement in NYC & Stamford, CT

 4. Knee pain that severely impairs walking and everyday activities.

-Furthermore, it is important for the patient to be engaged in his or her recovery.
-Patients should understand that they are the agents of their own recovery.
-No one else can recover the knee for them.
-Recovery will require at least 3 months of personal dedication to daily exercises and intermittent physical therapy sessions (2-3 times per week).
-Full recovery takes at least 1 year to achieve the full benefits of the knee replacement.
+Be prepared to be fully engaged in your recovery.
+No one else can heal your knee for you.
+Recovery will require at least three months of personal dedication to daily exercises and intermittent physical therapy sessions (two to three times per week).
+Full recovery takes at least one year to achieve the full benefits of the knee replacement.

 First and foremost, the purpose of total knee replacement surgery is to improve pain.
 Other general goals are: